othmanalbahri1/linux-system-monitor/README.md

 # CppND-System-Monitor

-Solution code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is my solution code for the [System Monitor Project](https://github.com/udacity/CppND-System-Monitor) as part of the Object Oriented Programming course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ![System Monitor](images/monitor.png)